Music Therapy (B.M.)

 Healing Through Music

 Seton Hill University's Music Therapy (B.M.)
-Program will prepare you to begin healing others, using your own unique musical capabilities.
-At Seton Hill University, you will learn to assess a client's emotional well-being, physical health, social functioning, communication abilities and cognitive skills through musical responses.
+Program will prepare you to engage clients in the healing process, using your own unique musical capabilities.
+At Seton Hill, you will learn to:

 Get the Information You Need to Move Forward